—This story has mature content and deals with rape.

 A smile ghosted across his lips at my answer, and his eyes seemed to brighten infinitesimally.
 "I just want you to be sure, and for you to know that I would not stand in your way if you chose him.
 Your happiness is more important to me than anything else."

 I pushed the freezer door shut and closed the distance between us, wrapping my arms around his waist and gazing up at him.
 "It has always been and always will be you.
 There was never any choice to be made."

 His mouth tipped into my favorite crooked smile, and I felt the familiar surge of electricity pass through me.
 He never ceased to dazzle me.
 Stretching up on my tiptoes, I threw my arms around his neck, trying to pull him down to my level.
 He wound his arms around me in response and lifted me off the ground so that he wouldn't have to bend down.
 That was fine with me; it gave me better access.
 I was five-foot four inches, while Edward was around six-foot two; my head just barely cleared his shoulders.
 His cool lips gently met mine, and his scent surrounded me.
 All other thoughts fled my mind.
-Nothing else mattered except Edward and I together forever.

 He allowed the kiss to last longer than usual, and finally, I had to break away to take a breath.
-As I took a large gulp of air, I felt lightheaded—whether from the lack of air or just the passionate kiss, I didn't know.
+When I took a large gulp of air, I felt lightheaded—whether from the lack of air or just the passionate kiss, I didn't know.
 Probably a bit of both, I decided.

 He set me back on my feet as I collapsed against his chest, and if his arms hadn't still been around me, holding me up, I was pretty sure my knees would have buckled beneath me.
 Chuckling, he pulled me tighter against him and planted a tender kiss atop my head.
 "See what happens when I try to throw caution to the wind?
 You forget to breathe!"